chester-lang/chester2025draft/docs/src/dev/tyck-improvement-proposal.md

 ## 9. Trait Implementation Plan

-Basic trait implementation has been completed and documented in the development log (see `docs/src/dev/devlog.md` entry for 2025-03-19).
+**Note**: Basic trait implementation has been completed and documented in the development log.
+See the devlog entry for 2025-03-19 for implementation details and the entry for 2025-03-25 for enhanced trait implementation details.

 ### Future Enhancements for Traits